 Boot may refer to any of the following:

-1. Alternatively referred to as boot up or sometimes start up, booting is the process of powering on a computer and getting into the operating system.
+1. Alternatively called boot up or sometimes start up, booting is the process of powering on a computer and getting into the operating system.

 What happens when a computer is booting?

 During the boot process, the computer goes through multiple steps to ensure the computer hardware works correctly and the necessary software can be loaded.
 When booting, the computer performs the following tasks.

 - Pressing the power button on the computer starts up the power supply, which subsequently provides power to the other hardware components inside the computer case.